 3.3 Monitoring and alerting

 Monitoring and alerting are important for network administrations to intuitively observe what’s happening in the system and make efficient decisions accordingly.
 Striim supports sophisticated alerting components and visualization tools to conduct real-time monitoring and alerting.
 This last application is built to 1) monitor traffic (both normal and abnormal) sources and destinations (Fig. 5 a); 2) monitor the number of network flows and anomalies every 10 seconds (Fig. 5 b); 3) alert on data pattern change (Fig. 5 c); 4) alert on retraining (Fig. 5 d).
-Specifically, and are stored in Striim “wactionstores”, which store the results in memory for monitoring purposes.
+Specifically, a and b are stored in Striim “wactionstores”, which store the results in memory for monitoring purposes.
 Wactionstores can be further queried in dashboard to visualize data, as shown in Fig. 6.

 4. Discussion and Key Takeaways